 Maintenance and divorce

 In Malta divorce and then maintenance were of utmost importance being the most concerned issues to people.
 Indeed, the issue of guaranteed maintenance was central to the referendum question and was foremost in the legislator’s mind in legislating on divorce in Malta.
-Hence, in Malta divorce can be refused or can be granted with a guarantee imposed by the courts as provided for under article 66D of the civil code if the spouse who files for the divorce fails to provide adequate maintenance for children or to his/her spouse.
+Hence, in Malta divorce can be refused or can be granted with a guarantee imposed by the courts as provided for under article 66D of the civil code.
+This is the case if the spouse who files for the divorce fails to provide adequate maintenance for children or to his/her spouse.
 However, a spouse receiving maintenance from the other can also decide to renounce to that right.

 Obligations towards children in divorce proceedings